Uncategorized

 • 10-15 minute, 35 question survey to answer questions about your health and lifestyle.

-• The result is only a single number called your “real age.”
-It appears overly optimistic towards youthfulness.
+• The result was only a single number called your “real age.”
+It appeared overly optimistic towards youthfulness.

 • A 55 year old received a real-age of 18 and, although flattered, clearly isn’t still a teenager.